luddite478/docker-bash-aliases/README.md

-Append aliases.txt to the end of ~/.bashrc
+Append aliases.sh to the end of ~/.bashrc

 Usage: